simonyiszk/openwrt-rrm-nr-distributor/README.md

 ## Known issues

-- SSIDs with '|' character are not supported at the moment
+- SSIDs character encoding is not secure.
+Needs to be reviewed.
 - With large number of APs (>20) the full umdns update takes a few interations/minutes